DC 7530Genitourinary System38 CFR § 4.115b

 The VA rates Chronic renal disease requiring regular dialysis under Diagnostic Code (DC) 7530, governed by 38 CFR 38 CFR § 4.115b.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Chronic renal disease requiring regular dialysis qualify for TDIU (Total Disability Individual Unemployability)?
+Can Chronic renal disease requiring regular dialysis qualify for TDIU?

-What evidence do I need to establish service connection for Chronic renal disease requiring regular dialysis?
+What evidence supports a higher rating for Chronic renal disease requiring regular dialysis?

-What is the C&P exam like for Chronic renal disease requiring regular dialysis?
+What happens at the C&P exam for Chronic renal disease requiring regular dialysis?

 Get a Personalized Rating Analysis